 Therefore, we need to organize to start reducing the amount of plastic litter that enters the oceans every year.
 The first step is to promote regulations and programs that reduce the amount of plastic used and improve incentives to utilize recycling.

-Help from a #lobbyist4good will be essential in the fight to reduce plastic waste in our oceans for several reasons.
+Hiring a lobbyist will be essential in the fight to reduce plastic waste in our oceans for several reasons.
 First, a lobbyist can leverage their policy expertise to help recommend policies which would reduce the amount of total plastic used every year and create incentive structures to encourage people to utilize recycling more often.
 Second, the fight to reduce plastic litter will be hardfought, as the Plastic Bag Lobby is a powerful and well organized interest group that has demonstrated its willingness to fight regulations on plastic use.

 To fight back, we need a lobbyist with intimate knowledge of the Hill who is able to leverage his relationships with legislators to push for reasonable regulations that won’t be killed by the plastic industry.
 In particular, the House Subcommittee on Public Lands and Environmental Regulation normally deals with matters related to plastic pollution, so we will be looking to hire a lobbyist with good relationships with this committee and a strong knowledge of how to push legislation through the committee process.

 What will your lobbyists do?

 Whether it is a small state issue or a large federal policy, hiring our lobbyists is the best way to get your voice heard in government.
 Every $100 raised will result in an hour of lobbying from a member of our lobbying team.
 Our lobbyists: